skx/marionette/README.md

 include "${prefix}/test.in"
 ```

 Dependency resolution will work across modules, as the rule-names use a single global namespace - that might change in the future if it causes surprises.
+Variables defined in files which are included are also available outside their scope.